theTonyHo/armacode/source/armacode/ObjectNameFromAttributes.rst

 ObjectNameFromAttributes
 ------------------------

+.. py:function:: ObjectNameFromAttributes(object_id, strFormat=None)

-Evaluate a formatted string by retrieving the values from User Text Attributes The string format needs to contain fields referencing other attributes.
+Set an object name by evaluating a formatted string The string format needs to contain fields referencing other attributes.
+Fields provided in the formatted string are substrituted by the values from User Text Attributes

+:returns: A string representing a new name on success.
+None on error.

+.. rubric:: Example

-For example: an object should contain the following as attributes.
+An object should contain the following as attributes.
     NAME_FORMAT: {NAME}_{INDEX}
     NAME: WP
     INDEX: 002

-    This will return a string WP_002.
+This will return a string ``WP_002``.
 Refer to the wiki page

-:returns: A string representing a new name on success.
-None on error.